axelvaldez/radical-companies/_posts/owning-the-commons/2023-01-08-E01-owning-the-commons.markdown

   <li>As every day goes by, the people actively contributing to the land and its fruitfulness continue to receive <span class="_paradigm">RAD</span>s.</li>
   <li>Those who left do not receive any more <span class="_paradigm">RAD</span>s, so every day their percentage goes down, and down, and down, and &hellip .</li>
  </ul>
- <p>It all happens without shoot-them-ups.
+ <p>It all happens without shoot-them-ups or anything like that.
 Nothing but people helping each other out, creating a community, and learning from each other.</p>
+ <p></p>
  <p>Maybe in a small community, but all good things must come to an end.
 Right?</p>

 {% include related.html %}